Systems Thinking in Public Health

 that provides a structured basis for eliciting and synthesizing diverse

 stakeholder perspectives on the structure and functioning of systems.
-Students
+Participants

-will also learn about the language and notation of systems thinking and will
+will learn about the language and notation of systems thinking and will

 have the opportunity to test their understanding by developing a simple causal